Switcheo/tradehub/README.md

 Start your node using `switcheoctl`:

-If you are starting a sentry or non-validator node, start it using:
+If you are starting a sentry node, non-validator node, or a validator node without public internet access, start it using:

 `switcheoctl start -n`

-If you are starting a validator node, start it using:
+If you are starting a validator node together with all required services, start it using:

 `switcheoctl start`